 - Add 1-2 premium directory listings: Invest in high-authority platforms

-Days 46-75: Engagement and Optimisation
+Days 46-75: Engagement and optimisation

 - Add enhanced content: Upload new photos, videos, or special offers

-Days 76-90: Analysis and Expansion
+Days 76-90: Analysis and expansion

 - Review performance metrics: Identify which directories drive the most value

-- Conduct comprehensive directory audit
+- Conduct a full directory audit

 - Create consistent NAP information across all platforms